MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-form-to-page.md

 ## Add a form to a page

-The following steps will provide details on how to add your form to a page.
+The following steps provide details on how to add your form to a page.

-This video will provide an overview of the following steps.
+This video provides an overview of the steps to add a form to a page.
 <!--embed video
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/ZZZZZZ]
 -->